The Best Options For College Savings

 4) Are UTMA/UGMA Accounts Better Options?

 UTMA stands for the Uniform Transfer To Minors Act and UGMA is

 Both accounts are custodial accounts that

 Any type of transfer into the account is permanent.
-There’s no take-backsies.
+There are no take-backsies.

-The UTMA allows most any kind of asset, including real estate to be transferred to the minor child.
+The UTMA allows almost any kind of asset, including real estate to be transferred to the minor child.

 The UGMA mainly allows money gifts such as mutual funds, insurance policies, and balance transfers.

 - Before the child is 18, their only restrictions are that the money has to be used to benefit the child.

 - In these accounts, the first $1,050 of money is untaxed and the second $1,050 of money is taxed at the child’s tax rate.
 Typically your child’s tax rate will be significantly lower than the parents’.